is having to choose between

 seems a great number of marriages end in separation once the initial ardor

 wears off.
-Eena, had you been raised in
+Eena, had you been raised in Harrowbeth, you would have grown up

-promised.
+alongside the boy to whom you were promised.
 As a pair you would have grown

 close, developing a strong friendship through shared experiences.
-From childhood, the two of you would have
+From

-known you were meant to be together forever, as families ought to be.
-This knowledge would act as a comfort to
+forever, as families ought to be.
+This knowledge would act as a comfort to you.

-you.
 A treasure.”
-Derian paused, staring, pleading without
+Derian paused, staring, pleading without words for her to try and

 “But what if, even after all that, you failed to fall in love with the

+person your parents promised you to?
 What if you fell in love with another?
+Would

-Would you deny your heart for a commitment that you never chose to make?”
+you deny your heart for a commitment that you

 “You mean what if you were to become attracted to someone else?” he corrected.
-“Then, Eena, you should let it go.”
-For a second it felt as if he had peered into
+“Then, Eena, you should

-her heart and was instructing her to abandon her feelings for Ian.
+instructing her to abandon her feelings for Ian.

 Unwilling to accept his counsel, she asked, “Just like that?
-You just….let it go?
-Even if it breaks your heart irreparably?”
+You just… let

 “They’re called emotions, Eena, and they’re not irreparable.
-You will get over it.”
+You will

 She rolled her eyes, certain he was wrong.

-“Eena, you can fall in love with anyone given the opportunity.”
+“Eena, you can fall in love with anyone, given the opportunity.”

 “I doubt that,” she groaned skeptically.